 Why are there no citations on this site?

 Mainly because there are too many sources to list them all accurately.
-The Beatles Bible contains information carefully sourced from reliable books, articles, radio and television documentaries, posters, flyers and other Beatles-related publications, as well as original research conducted by me.
+The Beatles Bible contains information carefully sourced from reliable books, articles, radio and television documentaries, posters, flyers and other Beatles-related publications, in addition to original research.

 I could add citations from here and now, but it would greatly slow me down.
-To list a source for every fact I publish would mean I was unable to write as many features, and that's not something I wish to happen.
+To list a source for every fact I publish would mean I would be unable to write as many features, and that's not something I wish to happen.

 As a final point, this isn't an academic work.
 I blame Wikipedia for the fashion for citations on the web, and the suspicion that publications without them are in some way less reliable.
 In an ideal world everything here would be annotated, but it simply isn't possible.

 Can you help me with some Beatles research?